keithrbennett/life_game_viewer/README.md

 <li> easily inspect the results of different data inputs into the game</li>
 </ol>

+(Note: The instructions below assume use of a Unix command line (e.g. Linux, Mac OS) and rvm.
+If you're using Windows, make the appropriate substitutions, such as '\' for '/', 'ren' for 'mv'.
+Also, please see the troubleshooting section below if you have problems running the program.)

 JRuby and Java
 ==============

 This program will only run in [JRuby] [3] (which needs the Java Runtime Environment), so you'll need to make sure you have both installed.
 The easiest way to install and use JRuby is with [rvm] [4], which you can only do with a Unix-like shell.
 Linux or Mac OS will easily work; for Windows, you might be able to get it to work with [Cygwin] [5].